mpenning/ciscoconfparse/sphinx-doc/tutorial.rst

 Overview
 ----------------------

-:mod:`ciscoconfparse` reads in an IOS configuration and breaks it into a list of parent-child relationships.
+:class:`CiscoConfParse` reads in an IOS configuration and breaks it into a list of parent-child relationships.
 Used correctly, these relationships can find a lot of useful information in a router or switch configuration.
 The concept of IOS parent and child is pretty intuitive, but we'll go through a simple example for clarity.

 .. code-block:: none
    :linenos: